Aegil/csc-user-guide/docs/apps/geoconda.md

 Additionally geoconda includes:

 -   [spyder] - Scientific PYthon Development EnviRonment with graphical interface (similar to RStudio for R).
-If you want to use Spyer, you should connect to Puhti using -X connection.
 -   [GDAL/OGR](GDAL) commandline tools 2.4.2
 -   [QGIS](QGIS) 3.8.1
 -   [LasTools](LasTools) 20171231
 -   [ncview](http://cirrus.ucsd.edu/~pierce/software/ncview/quick_intro.html) for visualizing netcdf files
 -   proj4, geos and many more, see `/appl/soft/geo/geoconda/miniconda3/envs/geoconda-3.7/bin`for full
     list.

+!!! note
+    If you want to use Spyer, QGIS, ncview or other tools with graphical user interface, you should connect to Puhti using -X connection.

 Python has also packages for parallel computing, for example **multiprocessing**.
 In our examples there is two cases using Python